 5. Conduct research on each program.

 Now that you can articulate what you need from an MBA, find the resources at each business school that can help you gain those skills.
 Think across classes (core and elective), experiential learning opportunities, clubs, conferences, collaboration with other departments (law, engineering, etc.), and professors.
 It is much more valuable to speak in depth about a couple of resources than it is to include a laundry list.
 Show you’ve taken time to think about what you can learn from each one—and how you can contribute.
-Schools will be looking for evidence that you want to be an involved classmate.
-However, realize that much of the learning you will do will happen outside the classroom.
+Schools will be looking for evidence that you want to be an involved student, as so much of what you learn in an MBA program happens in clubs and experiences outside of the classroom such as treks and conferences.

 6. If you want to change careers, explain why.